Appearance

 Try it!

-In opposition to the previous case, some routes can't be tested in browser that simply, anymore.
+In opposition to the previous case, some routes can not be tested in browser that simply, anymore.
 Testing those routes bound to methods POST, DELETE and PATCH result in showing Page not found error.

 What about Policies?